 - We only accept online submissions, and the Submittable page you're currently on is the only place we accept them.
 We do not accept hard-copy submissions or email submissions.
 Submittable accepts international submissions.

-- Please do not email submissions to editors or Customer Service.
+- Please do NOT email unsolicited submissions to editors or Customer Service.
+Your submission will not receive a response unless it is submitted through Submittable.

 What Happens Next?